codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 {% endraw %}
 {% endhighlight %}

-If you run the pipeline you will see the help options for `kubectl`.
+If you run the pipeline, you can see the help options for `kubectl`.

 ## Getting a config context

-The important thing to know when running custom `kubectl` commands is that Codefresh is automatically setting up your [kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) for you with the cluster information present in [integrations]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/)
+The important thing to know when running custom `kubectl` commands is that Codefresh automatically sets up your [kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/){:target="\_blank"} for you with the cluster information present in [integrations]({{site.baseurl}}/docs/integrations/add-kubernetes-cluster/).

 {% include image.html
 lightbox="true"